-An interview with CDA student Mitsuru Morita, who is currently going to IED in Italy
+An interview with CDA student Mitsuru Morita, who is learning at IED in Italy

 “How do you decide which school to attend for becoming a designer?”

-It is sudden to ask you; however we would like to ask this question to those of you who are perusing a dream to be a designer.
+It is sudden to ask you; however we would like to ask this question to those of you who are pursuing a dream to be a designer.

-Mr. Morita, a student of Car Design Academy is also currently attending in IED in Italy and he is one of our students in Japan who decided to go to abroad for gaining the next stage of education.
+Mr. Morita, a student of the Car Design Academy is also currently attending IED in Italy, and he is one of our Japanese students who decided to go abroad to gain the next stage of education.
 Today on this interview with Mr. Morita, it is revealed that going to local school is not the only option for you.
-Our principal, Mr. Can asks questions to bring out every detail about studying abroad experience to Mr. Morita – that starts with the entire process of how he select a school, and it develops into about IED and benefits to study abroad.
+Our principal, Mr. Can asked questions to Mr. Morita to bring out every detail of his experience to go to abroad – starting from the process of how he selected the school, school life at IED, to the benefits of study abroad.
 You will find full Mr. Morita’s episodes here and we hope you will enjoy reading them.

 Why he decided to go to abroad?